 Malaysian prosecutors drop corruption charges against Najib ally

-Malaysian government prosecutors withdrew corruption charges on Tuesday against an ally of former premier Najib Razak, whose party returned to power in a new coalition three months ago after having lost the last election amid massive graft scandals.

-The Kuala Lumpur High Court acquitted Musa Aman, a senior figure in Najib's United Malays National Organisation (UMNO) and former chief minister of Sabah state in Malaysian Borneo after the prosecution dropped all 46 charges of alleged bribery in timber concession deals and money laundering.
-Musa's lawyer, Amer Hamzah Arshad, said the charges had been akin to "political persecution".

-The prosecution gave no reason for withdrawing the charges, which involved a total of 403 million ringgit ($94.60 million), and the opposition Pakatan Harapan coalition described the decision as "confusing and disappointing".
+The opposition Pakatan Harapan coalition described the decision as "confusing and disappointing".
 "The attorney general's chambers must immediately provide a full explanation for the decision as it would reflect on the true face of today's administration," it said in a statement.

+Attorney-General Idrus Harun, appointed by Prime Minister Muhyiddin Yassin, who depends on UMNO's support, said he withdrew the charges due to a lack of documentary evidence from the companies and banks allegedly involved.
+Idrus said in a statement some prosecution witnesses had also either "passed away, suffered serious medical ailments or are not in Malaysia anymore".

 - READ MORE ON: